vijayhrdm/electron-quick-start/README.md

 #
 # ----------------------------------------------

-***This is the first attempt to combine Electron with [R-Portable](https://sourceforge.net/projects/rportable/files/R-Portable/) (version 3.4.0) and [RStudio Shiny](https://cran.r-project.org/web/packages/shiny/index.html) package to deliver Electron Applications that run standalone with R and Shiny.***
+***Trying to combine Electron with [R-Portable](https://sourceforge.net/projects/rportable/files/R-Portable/) (version 4.1.0) and [RStudio Shiny](https://cran.r-project.org/web/packages/shiny/index.html) package to deliver Electron Applications that run standalone with R and Shiny.
+Trying to upgrade the R win and mac to make it work, lets see...***

 # ----------------------------------------------